NetApp/harvest/conf/README.md

 In this example, Let's imagine that Harvest didn't already collect environment sensor data .
 If we want to collect sensor metrics from the `environment-sensors-get-iter` API.
 These are the steps that we need to follow:

-Create the file `conf/zapi/cdot/9.8.0/sensor.yaml` (optionally replace `9.8.0` with the version of your ONTAP refer [Template Selection Algorithm](#Template-Selection-Algorithm)).
+Create the file `conf/zapi/cdot/9.8.0/sensor.yaml` (optionally replace `9.8.0` with the version of your ONTAP refer [Harvest Versioned Templates](#harvest-versioned-templates)).
 Add following content:

 ```yaml
 name:                      Sensor